 In recent years, three-fourths of our majors have gone to graduate school in chemistry/biochemistry or to medical school following graduation.
 Others have chosen to take jobs as chemists or high school teachers or to attend other professional schools (business, law, and physical therapy).
 We strive to provide chemistry minors and pre-medical students with the knowledge base they need to succeed in their chosen fields.

-We seek to involve all Wabash students in the study of chemistry through non-majors courses‚ CHE-101 Survey of Chemistry, CHE-102Topics in Chemistry, and CHE-106 Survey of Biochemistry.
+We seek to involve all Wabash students in the study of chemistry through non-majors courses‚ CHE-101 Survey of Chemistry and CHE-106 Survey of Biochemistry.
 We attempt to teach all chemistry students about the relationship between chemistry and the world around them.

 The core goals of the Biochemistry Major are:

-- Students will be able to connect theory with experimental work, including being able to design, execute, and analyze experiments, and to present their results effectively.
-Students will develop confidence and precision in their laboratory technique.
+Students will be able to connect theory with experimental work, including being able to design, execute, and analyze experiments, and to present their results effectively.
+Students will develop confidence and precision in their laboratory techniques.

 Majors are strongly urged to select an advisor from the Chemistry Department when they declare their major.

 To meet the certification requirements formulated by the American Chemical Society Committee on Professional Training (CPT) as a chemist and for adequate preparation for graduate school, additional classroom and laboratory work beyond the minimum nine-course major is required.
 The student should consult with the Chair of the Chemistry Department concerning ways in which the remaining requirements may be fulfilled.

 Please refer to the Credit by Examination and Advanced Placement Credit guidelines under Academic Policies - Transfer Credit.
 Potential chemistry majors and minors who wish to claim advanced placement credit should discuss placement options with the Department Chair.

 A placement examination will determine if students are eligible to being coursework beyond CHE-111 General Chemistry.